Vizioz/Paletton-Picker/docs/documentation.md

 This is the part that involves a bit of code.

 The first thing to do is to import the colour template styles into our view.
 We use the Palette Picker extension methods to do this.
+Don't forget to include the @using statement.
 Depending on whether we are using Models Builder or not, we can use the following methods:

 ````csharp
 // With models builder